Participate in ITiCSE 2022!

 - Position papers articulating original and well-argued positions on aspects of computing education.

-The submission deadline for abstracts for papers is 12 January 2020 and the submission deadline for full papers is 19 January 2020.
-It will not be possible to submit a paper if the abstract is not submitted by the 12 January deadline.
+The submission deadline for abstracts is one week before the final submission.
+It will not be possible to submit a paper if the abstract is not submitted by the abstract submission deadline.

 Call for working groups